Awesome-Support/Migration-Script/README.md

-# Migration-Script-v2
+# Awesome Support Migration Script

-Migration script to upgrade from version 2 to version 3
+This script is intended for people using version 2.x and wanting to upgrade to the latest version.